Bulgaria: introduction of new law on independent financial audit

 Some of the key changes regarding the mandatory financial audit of the public-interest entities include:

-- Introducing mandatory joint financial audit by two auditors/audit companies of the annual financial statements of banks, insurance and reinsurance companies and pension funds.
+- introducing mandatory joint financial audit by two auditors/audit companies of the annual financial statements of banks, insurance and reinsurance companies and pension funds.
 The joint audit is introduced as a measure to ensure the independence of auditors and enhance audit quality.
-The auditors conducting joint audits could freely decide on the distribution of tasks in the audit and have the right to express different opinions and final conclusions.
+The auditors conducting joint audits could freely decide on the distribution of tasks in the audit and have the right to express different opinions and final conclusions;

-- Introducing a minimum one-year period for the contract to carry out the statutory financial audit.
+- introducing a minimum one-year period for the contract to carry out the statutory financial audit;

-- Introducing an obligation for auditors of public-interest entities to submit an additional report to the final audit report to the audit committee of the company.
+- introducing an obligation for auditors of public-interest entities to submit an additional report to the final audit report to the audit committee of the company;

-The objective of the new law is to create a stable and independent legal basis of supervision and control over the financial auditor’s activities and to send out a clear message to international investors.
+The objective of the new law is to create a stable and independent legal basis for supervision and control over the financial auditor's activities and to send out a clear message to international investors.